 Once you’ve entered fullscreen mode, you can also switch the dashboard into “Night mode” for higher contrast.

 If your data updates frequently, you can set up your dashboard to refresh automatically by clicking on the clock icon.

 You can set your dashboard to update in 1, 5, 10, 15, 30, and 60 minute intervals, depending on how fresh you need the data to be.

 Enabling auto refresh will re-run all the queries on the dashboard at the interval you choose, so keep the size of the dashboard and the complexity of the questions in mind when setting up auto refresh.

 Combining fullscreen mode and auto refresh is a great way to keep your team in sync with your data throughout the day.

-It is possible to amend URL of the dashboard to automatically enter fullscreen, enable night mode or auto-refresh the dashboard.
-This allows you to configure the dashboard even when you do not have any input access to the device where the dashboard will be displayed, like scripted screens, for example.
+You can amend the URL of a dashboard to automatically enter fullscreen, enable night mode, or auto-refresh the dashboard.
+Customizing the dashboard’s URL allows you to configure the dashboard - even when you do not have any input access to the device where the dashboard will be displayed, like scripted screens, for example.